hallamlab/data_wrangling/data_wrangling_oct30_2014/data_wrangling_oct30_2014.md

 Pourpose of this document is to summarize some basic data wrangling tasks that commonly occuring with metagenomic datasets in the Hallam Lab.

+## Basic Unix Tips

+* typing commands on the command-line can be a chore, but remember the following shortcuts:
+    * `TAB`: auto-completes directories and filenames
+    * `CTRL + a`: brings you to the front of the command you are typing
+    * `CTRL + e`: brings you to the end

+* setup the `META` key in Terminal to jump around commands by 'words' instead of spaces:
+    * Terminal > Preferences
+    * Click on the 'Keyboard' Tab
+    *

 ## Unix Shell Commands: grep, awk, sed, and others

 Some very-simple first-pass analyses can be performed with common Unix commands.
 Although there are others, many analysis and sanity checking tasks can be accomplished by the following commands: